ChrisDuffley/stationPlaylist/addonuserguide.md

 	* Track outro, intro alarms and notification toggle, microphone alarm and interval.
 See track and microphone alarms section for details.
 	* Alarm notification (beep by default): Selects alarm notification type.
 You can select from beep only, message only or both.
 See alarms section for more details.
 * Playlist snapshots: select this category to configure information to be gathered when you issue playlist snapshots command.
 See playlist snapshots section for details.
-* Metadata streaming (applicable to local Studio): includes options for metadata streaming such as:
+* Metadata streaming (unavailable in Remote Studio): includes options for metadata streaming such as:
 	* Metadata streaming notification and connection (off by default): controls when Studio will connect to and announce metadata streaming status.
 You can silence this (off), have Studio connect to streams and announce this when it starts, or whenever you switch to and from instant switch profiles.
 	* Metadata streams list: a list of five checkboxes used to toggle metadata streaming for DSP encoder and up to four additional streams.
 See metadata streaming section for details.
 * Column announcement (applicable to Studio's playlist viewer): handles column announcements such as column order.
 Settings in this category include: